BC Tel

 for all the Company Christmas Parties.

-if they do, Debbie will be the last person in that job.
+Debbie was the last person in Terrace Stores

 Return to the Main History Menu Page